JimReno/pytorch-video-recognition/README.md

   ```

 Note: HMDB dataset's directory tree is similar to UCF101 dataset's.
+## Transfer Learning
+Use your own datasets for transfer learning.
+use `clip.py` to clip video like ucf-101.
 ## Experiments
 These models were trained in machine with NVIDIA TITAN X 12gb GPU.
 Note that I splited
 train/val/test data for each dataset using sklearn.
 If you want to train models using